Figueiredomth/case_ecommerce_backend/README.md

 ## Development Stages
 ### 1. Initial Setup
 Set up the Flask environment and configured SQLAlchemy.
-Decided to use SQLAlchemy because
+Decided to use SQLAlchemy because it offers a robust and efficient Object-Relational Mapping (ORM) system that simplifies interactions with the SQLite database.
+By using SQLAlchemy, I can easily map Python objects to database tables, which makes managing user, product, and order data more intuitive.
 Initialized the database with users, products, and orders tables I created the database in the firsts stages to have an idea to what and how build the functions in the main application.